garnaat/petard/README.md

 is mostly fleshed out, I will create a set of integration tests to test the library against the service.

+## What's Currently Supported

+Currenlty, there are CRUD interfaces for the following resources:

+* ApiKey
+* Deployment
+* DomainName
+* Resource
+* RestApi
+* Stage

 ## Installing

 Via pip: